corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/serialization-default-evolution.md

 {{< /tabs >}}

-In this case, the deserializer has to be able to deserialize instances of class `Example3` that were serialized as, for example:
+In this case, the deserializer must deserialize instances of class `Example3` that were serialized as:

 {{< tabs name="tabs-7" >}}
 {{% tab name="kotlin" %}}